mpvnet-player/mpv.net/README.md

 - [IronPython, bringing Python to dotnet](https://ironpython.net/)
 - [CS-Script, scripting with C#](http://www.csscript.net/)
 - [Everything, a blazing fast file search service](https://www.voidtools.com)

-Due to mpv.net being my first WPF app and mpv.net never ment to be a large application best practices and design pattern are often ignored, also the coding style might not be the best because I don't believe C has good syntax.

 ### Support